BioMedicalImaging-Core-NYUAD/xnat-docs/source/processing_pipelines/dcm2hcp.rst

 Next Steps
 ----------

-- Learn about :doc:`../understanding_data/hcp` format
+- Learn about HCP format from the `Human Connectome Project documentation <https://www.humanconnectome.org/>`_
 - Explore :doc:`dcm2bids` as an alternative for current use
-- See :doc:`../understanding_data/relationships` for format comparisons
+- Compare with :doc:`../understanding_data/bids` for data format information
 - Contact support for development timeline updates